Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

 \paragraph*{Ramanujan graphs.}

-This is straightforward since, by definition, there are no eigenvalues with $p$-value greater than $2$ except for the trivial ones.
-Let us remark that while the proof that the LPS graphs of \cite{lubotzky1988ramanujan} are Ramanujan is far from being elementary and eventually relies heavily on the machinery of algebraic geometry, the fact that Sarnak-Xue density property holds for them requires only elementary number theoretical tools, and is contained implicitly in \cite[Theorem 4.4.4]{davidoff2003elementary} (see also Theorem~\ref{thm:LPS} and its proof for this argument).
+This is straightforward- by definition, there are no eigenvalues with $p$-value greater than $2$ except for the trivial ones.
+Let us remark that while the proof that the LPS graphs of \cite{lubotzky1988ramanujan} (or similar number theoretic graphs) are Ramanujan is far from being elementary and eventually relies heavily on the machinery of algebraic geometry, the fact that the Sarnak-Xue density property holds for them requires only elementary number theoretical tools, and is contained implicitly in \cite[Theorem 4.4.4]{davidoff2003elementary}.
+Therefore, our work provides an elementary proof for the cutoff phenomena for those graphs.
+See also Theorem~\ref{thm:LPS} and its proof for this argument.

 \paragraph*{One-sided Ramanujan graphs.}

 These are graphs with $\lambda_{i}\le2\sqrt{q}/(q+1)$ for every $i>0$.
 Such non-bipartite graphs are constructed by the interlacing polynomials method of \cite{marcus2013interlacing} and \cite{hall2018ramanujan}.
 See Proposition~\ref{prop:Positive eigenvalues only} for the proof of this case.